openspending/community.openspending.org/resources/osi/lost-money.md

 ## What is the background of the project?

-The project is one of the five winners of the [Restart Romania 2011](http://restartromania.netsquared.org) competition, initiated by [Techsoup Romania](http://www.techsoup.ro/) with the support of the US Embassy to Bucharest.
+The project is one of the five winners of the <a href="http://restartromania.netsquared.org" target="_blank">Restart Romania 2011</a> competition, initiated by <a href="http://www.techsoup.ro/" target="_blank">Techsoup Romania</a> with the support of the US Embassy to Bucharest.

 Starting at the beginning of August 2011, 104 projects were registered for the Social Justice Challenge Restart Romania, and went under the scrutiny of the community.
 In the end, a jury formed by representatives of the diplomatic community, business sector and IT industry decided the selection of 10 finalist projects.
 Between 28 - 30 October, the Restart Romania Hackathon transformed the ten ideas with the help of programmers and communication specialists into more concrete platforms which were presented within the Restart Romania Gala.
 Bani Pierduti was voted within the Gala as one of the five winners of 5000 USD funding.